py-why/dowhy/CONTRIBUTING.md

   model, identify, estimate, refute

 * Integrating DoWhy's API with external implementations for any of the four steps, so that external libraries can be called seamlessly from the `identify_effect`, `estimate_effect` or `refute_estimate` methods.

 * Helping extend the DoWhy API so that we can support new functionality like interpretability of the estimate, counterfactual prediction and more.

 * Helping update the documentation for DoWhy

 If you would like to contribute, you can raise a pull request.
 If you have questions before contributing, you can start by opening an issue on Github.

+The Project abides by PyWhy's [code of conduct](https://github.com/py-why/governance/blob/main/CODE-OF-CONDUCT.md) and [trademark policy](https://github.com/py-why/governance/blob/main/TRADEMARKS.md).

+---
+Part of MVG-0.1-beta.
+Made with love by GitHub.
+Licensed under the [CC-BY 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).